madrasthemes/mas-wp-job-manager-company-reviews/readme.txt

 == Frequently Asked Questions ==

-= Will MAS WP Job Manager Company Reviews work with my theme? =
+= Will MAS Company Reviews For WP Job Manager work with my theme? =

-Yes; MAS WP Job Manager Company Reviews will work with any theme having active WP Job Manager & MAS WP Job Manager Company plugins.
+Yes; MAS Company Reviews For WP Job Manager will work with any theme having active WP Job Manager & MAS WP Job Manager Company plugins.

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [MAS WP Job Manager Company Reviews GitHub repository](https://github.com/madrasthemes/mas-wp-job-manager-company-reviews/issues).
+Bugs can be reported either in our support forum or preferably on the [MAS Company Reviews For WP Job Manager GitHub repository](https://github.com/madrasthemes/mas-wp-job-manager-company-reviews/issues).

 = Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](https://github.com/madrasthemes/mas-wp-job-manager-company-reviews) :)

+== Screenshots ==

+1. Review Form.
+2. Review Dashboard Page.
+3. Review Dashboard Page Content.
+4. Review Settings.

 == Changelog ==

+= 1.0.0 - 2019-11-18 =
-* Initial release
+* Initial Release